zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

-As I mentioned earlier with the recruiter issue, one way to workaround is getting a referral from people inside the company that you know.
+As I mentioned earlier with the recruiter issue, one of the workarounds is getting a referral from people you know inside the company.
 Most companies provide referral fees to employees who successfully refer a new hire, so they are also incentivized to refer you to their recruiters.
 I actually got a referral from my senior for an interview at Agoda.
 That helped me get an interview, but sadly I didn't pass the test 🥲.
 Still, asking for a referral from people you know is probably the best way to bypass/ deal with the issue of not getting an interview in the first place.

 > \
 > \
-> **An insight I gained *was "the best possible outcome from a referral is only landing you an interview tho, you still need to do ur part to pass interviews."***
+> **An insight I gained *was "the best possible outcome from a referral is only landing you  interviews.
+You still need to do ur part to pass them."***

 <br/>